jondowson/pod/README.md

 - pod_dse_rollingStartStop:  start and stop a dse cluster gracefully.

 Other dse specific pods in the pipeline:
+- pod_dse_security
-- pod_dse_security  - to automate configuration of files concerned with cluster encryption.
+    - to automate configuration of files concerned with cluster encryption.
+- pod_dse_opscenter
-- pod_dse_opscenter - to automate the setup, configuration and encryption of opscenter/agents.
+    - to automate the setup, configuration and encryption of opscenter/agents.

-## About pod_dse
+## About 'pod_dse'

 With 'pod_dse' you can easily create and manage multiple cluster setups (different versions/settings).
 You can deploy these different configurations to the same machines and they will not interfere with each other.